Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 2. Post Updates

-Whether a change in contact information, any special discount, or opening a new location, make sure that your GMB page has only current and authentic information.
+Whether changing contact information, any special discount, or opening a new location, ensure your GMB page has only current and authentic information.
 Users can create Google posts.

-For effective internet marketing, users can create Google posts to inform customers about promotional offers or events.
+For effective Internet marketing, users can create Google posts highlighting business offers and informing customers about promotional events.

 Click on the “posts” option on the left-hand side menu and select the type of post you’d like to create.
 Fill in the required information, but avoid being too pushy.
-Some post templates may allow you to add rich media to promote customer engagement with your physical or digital store, such as images, GIFs, and videos.
+Some post templates may allow you to add rich media, such as images, GIFs, and videos, to promote customer engagement with your physical or digital store.

 Before publishing, click on the “preview” option to check and remove any grammatical or formatting mistakes.